Thursday, December 9, 2021

 The "Delivery" Scene in "A Quiet Place"

-As the film leads us into a moment of potential delivery or death, the Abbott ("abbott" is a title for the head of a monastery, which derives from the word, "Abba," meaning "Father") family have learned to live in the wilderness in a posture of waiting, watching, and surviving in silence despite the darkness and death that looms around them.
-They have faced the horror and chosen to hope, their lives in many ways an embodied Magnificat song of resistance and disruption against the so-called "angels of death" (a description of the aliens? demons? that we see in a headline on a newspaper).
+As the film leads us into a moment of potential delivery or death, the Abbott ("abbott" is a title for the head of a monastery, which derives from the word, "Abba," meaning "Father") family have learned to live in the wilderness in a posture of waiting, watching, and surviving in silence despite the darkness that looms around them.
+They have faced the horror and chosen to hope, their lives in many ways an embodied Magnificat song of resistance and disruption against the so-called "angels of death" (a description of the aliens or demons that we see in a headline on a newspaper).
 These monsters are seemingly ruling over the Abbotts lives in every way ready to devour them at any moment, but this family determines to bring new life into this world.

 It is now night.
 Lee and his son Marcus Abbott have been away fishing for the family's food, and the daughter, Regan, is away from the house as well.
 The pregnant mother, Evelyn, is at home when her water breaks.
 She tries to send a signal to her family for help, but due to an accident featuring a symbolized stigmata wound to her foot, a crash breaks the stillness with a noise that crescendoes throughout their once tranquil homestead and catches the deadly monsters' attention.
 Now these beasts are hunting for Evelyn as she leans over in intense labor, her foot punctured and bleeding.